-To avoid or mitigate the effects of oversensing, if appropriate for the patient, initiate asynchronous pacing by implementing one of the following precautions:
+To avoid or mitigate the effects of oversensing, consider the following precautions:

-- Initiate magnet mode (asynchronous pacing) by placing a magnet over the device. - Program the device to an asynchronous pacing mode (for example DOO).

-After completing electrosurgery, remove the magnet or restore device parameters.
+- Suspend tachyarrhythmia detection by using a magnet or a programmer.
+If a programmer is used and electrosurgery causes a device reset, the cardiac device resumes detection.
+After completing electrosurgery, remove the magnet or restore device parameters. - If appropriate for the patient, program the device to an asynchronous pacing mode (for example, DOO).
+After completing electrosurgery, restore device parameters.